tandao0909/hands-on-with-DS/Chapter 10/note.md

 - Many generations of researchers have studied how to train a neural network and we, stand on the shoulder on many giants, have some best practices passed down to us by them:
     - Reverse-mode automatic differentiation (or reversed-mode auto diff for short): Using two passes through the network (one forward, then one backward), we can calculate the gradients of the neural network's errors with regard to every weights and biases.
 In other words, we can find out how to tweak each weights and biases to reduce the error the most efficiently.
     - We combine this with gradient descent and have *the most popular AI algorithms* nowadays, named **Backpropagation**.
-- Backpropagation can be applied to all sorts of computational graph, not only neural networks.
+- Backpropagation can be applied to all sorts of computational graphs, not only neural networks.
 - Let's walk through the process of backpropagation step by step:
     - It handles one mini-batch at a time (for example, containing 32 instances each), and it goes through the full training multiple times.
 Each pass is called an *epoch*.
     - Each mini-batch enters the network through the input layer.
 At each layer, we computes the output using the input from the previous layer, then pass to the next layer.
 This is the *forward pass*: This is exactly the same as making predictions, expect we save all the intermediate result for the backward pass.